Climate Change Likely to be More Deadly in Poor African Settlements

 Other institutions that took part in the study include the Climate Prediction and Applications Centre, part of the Intergovernmental Authority on Development based in Nairobi; the Department of Meteorology at the University of Nairobi, the Virginia Polytechnic Institute and State University, and the American Red Cross, Kenya Red Cross and the Red Cross Red Crescent Climate Centre in the Netherlands.
 The research was funded by the Red Cross, the National Science Foundation and the National Institutes of Health.

-(i)This information is from an external source (Johns Hopkins University).
+Source/Reference: Johns Hopkins University (jhu.edu).
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.